Today’s Wonder of the Day was inspired by flora. flora Wonders, “Why is New York City called the Big Apple?” Thanks for WONDERing with us, flora!

 Have you ever been to New York City?
 If not, what are you waiting for?
-From Broadway to the Statue of Liberty, New York City offers a variety of entertaining, historic and cultural attractions that is unmatched by any other city in the United States.
+From Broadway to the Statue of Liberty, New York City offers a variety of entertaining attractions.
+Many believe it’s the greatest city in the United States.

-Although the origin of the Big Apple nickname was once a mystery, recent research by Barry Popik and Gerald Cohen has brought some clarity to the history of the term.
-According to their research, the Big Apple nickname for New York City first became popular in the 1920s when it was used often by sports writer John J. Fitz Gerald of the New York Morning Telegraph.
+According to experts, the Big Apple nickname for New York City first became popular in the 1920s.
+The nickname was used often by sportswriter John J. Fitz Gerald of the New York Morning Telegraph.

-Fitz Gerald wrote mainly about horse racing in the New York area.
+Fitz Gerald wrote about horse racing in the New York area.
 Experts believe he picked up the term “the Big Apple” from jockeys and trainers.
 They called New York City “the Big Apple” because the horse races there were some of the most important in the country

-Other writers eventually picked up on Fitz Gerald’s use of the Big Apple nickname, and many began to use it in contexts other than horse racing.
+Other writers eventually picked up on Fitz Gerald’s use of the Big Apple nickname.
+Many began to use it in contexts other than horse racing.
 Over time, the nickname became associated with New York City, in general.
 “The Big Apple” even became a popular song and dance in the 1930s.

-After falling off for a while, the nickname made a comeback in the 1970s, when the New York Convention and Visitors Bureau promoted the nickname as part of its marketing efforts.
-The leader of the Bureau, Charles Gillett, thought the image of bright red apples would improve the image of the city, which many thought of as dark and dangerous.
+After falling off for a while, the nickname made a comeback in the 1970s.
+That’s when the New York Convention and Visitors Bureau promoted the nickname as part of its marketing efforts.
+The leader of the Bureau, Charles Gillett, thought the nickname would improve the city’s image.
+At that time, many thought New York City was dark and dangerous.
 Calling it “the Big Apple” made it sound like a happier place